Chemical Delignification Perth

 Examples of Areas Prone to Delignification

-Seaside areas, obviously airborne salts can attack timber.
+In seaside areas, obviously, airborne salts land on the tiles and are drawn through porous roof tiles.
 This process is accelerated for houses with clay or terracotta roof tiles.
 Fretting tiles or spalling allows further amounts of salty contaminated moisture through to the Structural Roof Framing Timbers.
 Roof Battens are the first to cop it followed by rafters.

-It has been thought not proven that high pollution zones, industrial areas, airborne pollutants can accelerate or even cause Delignification.
+It has been thought not proven that high pollution zones, industrial areas and airborne pollutants can accelerate or even cause Delignification.
 We could back that theory, saying every home is located in a high pollution zone of one form or another.

 Is Chemical Delignification A Structural Defect?